skokec/DAU-ConvNet/README.md

 ### Unit test ###

-To validate installation using unit tests also install scipy, matplotlib and python-th, and then run `dau_conv_test.py`:
+To validate installation using unit tests also install scipy, matplotlib and python-tk, and then run `dau_conv_test.py`:

 ```bash
 apt-get install python-tk